 The admissions committee considers the following in each applicant:

 Applications must be submitted in December to be considered for the cohort that begins the following calendar year.
-Twenty applicants will be selected upon completion of our application process.
+Applicants will be selected upon completion of our application process.

 Please call us with questions at 303-315-5000 or email us at firstname.lastname@example.org.